Haim Ben-Shahar: Biography

-Ben-Shahar was born in Israel.
-He earned a Ph.D. in Banking and Finance from New York University.
+Ben-Shahar was born in Mandatory Palestine.
+He attended Tichon Hadash high school in Tel Aviv.
+He earned a Ph.D. in Banking and Finance from New York University in the United States.

-He is an economist and taught economics at Tel Aviv University.
+Ben-Shahar is an economist and taught economics at Tel Aviv University.
 From 1972 to 1975 Ben-Shahar was Dean of the university's Social Sciences faculty.

 Ben-Shahar was President of Tel Aviv University from 1977 to 1983.
 He succeeded Professor Yuval Ne'eman as President, and was in turn succeeded by Moshe Many.